 The attached May 12, 2021, Planning and Appeals Board (PAB) staff report provides the background and analysis for the proposed Temporary Urban Chick Pilot Program and was reviewed and tabled at the May 19, 2021, PAB meeting.
 The Board requested staff add additional sanitation language and consider expanding the notification requirement from abutting property owners to a maximum notification requirement of a 250' radius.
-As provided in the attached PAB memorandum reviewed by the Board at the June 16, 2021 meeting, staff recommended additional sanitation regulations, a notification requirement of 250' and the prohibition of the Pilot Program within the Community Redevelopment Area (CRA).
+As provided in the attached PAB memorandum reviewed by the Board at the June 16, 2021, meeting, staff recommended additional sanitation regulations, a notification requirement of 250' and the prohibition of the Pilot Program within the Community Redevelopment Area (CRA).
 Overall, the PAB agreed to recommend approval of the Temporary Chicken Pilot Program with added sanitation language and the prohibition of the program within the CRA.
 However, ultimately the Board was divided on the notification requirement with three Board members voting in favor of a 200' radius notification requirement and two Board members voting in favor of requiring only abutting property notification.

 Based on resident interest, the PAB recommendations and the direction of the City Council, staff has prepared an ordinance to amend the Code of Ordinances to allow for the Temporary Urban Chicken Pilot Program for the ownership of chickens.
-The Code of Ordinances amendment, attached as Attachment 1 generally proposes the following regulations:
+The Code of Ordinances amendment, attached as Attachment 2 generally proposes the following regulations:

-- The property must be an owner-occupied single-family residence; - The chicken coop and pen are required to be screened with a 6' tall opaque fence; - Setbacks for the coop and pen must be consistent with current shed setbacks; - The applicant is required to successfully complete a University of Florida Agricultural Extension Service (UF/IFAS) or equivalent class regarding the keeping of chickens prior to permit approval; - Temporary chicken permits shall be permitted for no more than ten (10) households and limiting the keeping of chickens to one (1) household per street; - Abutter notification will include a 200' radius from a given property and Home Owner's Association; and - The Pilot Program will be prohibited within the CRA; and - The permit fee will be \$20.00
+- The property must be an owner-occupied single-family residence; - The chicken coop and pen are required to be screened with a 6' tall opaque fence; - Setbacks for the coop and pen must be consistent with current shed setbacks; - The applicant is required to successfully complete a University of Florida Agricultural Extension Service (UF/IFAS) or equivalent class regarding the keeping of chickens prior to permit approval; - Temporary chicken permits shall be permitted for no more than ten (10) households and limiting the keeping of chickens to one (1) household per street; - The Pilot Program will be prohibited within the CRA; and - The permit fee will be \$20.00.

 Permit applications for temporary urban chickens are proposed to be regulated through the Police Department's Animal Control Division for a fee of \$20.00.
-As part of the application process, written permission from each abutting property owner must be submitted, and a Home Owner's Association approval as well, where one exists, stating they have no objection to the applicant's ownership and maintenance of chickens.
 If approved by Council, the pilot program is proposed to expire August 10, 2022, unless the City Council acts to extend the Pilot Program or to adopt permanent regulations.